Agrarian South

 • Archana Prasad, Jawaharlal Nehru University, India

-• Marcelo Rosa, Rural Federal University of Rio de Janeiro, Brazil
+• Marcelo Rosa, Federal Rural University of Rio de Janeiro, Brazil

 • Issa Shivji, University of Dar es Salaam, Tanzania